mike-kelly/remotewig/README.md

 - Stop / zero button for transport (stops Bitwig if playing, zeros position if stopped)
 - Toggle Metronome control
 - Display current position
-- Clearer reports in terminal outputs to make it easier to get started
 - Some simple updates to layout and CSS
+- Added documentation and terminal prompts to make it easier to get started

 ____